How to Write the Perfect Cover Letter

 1. Keep it short and sweet

-Similar to your CV, you should keep your cover letter short and to-the-point.
+Similar to your CV, a good cover letter should be short and to-the-point.

 You don’t need to write your autobiography (thank goodness!) as employers usually just want a succinct summary of your experience and relevant skills.

 Cut out the flowery language, the unnecessary detail, and give the people what they want.
 That is, an explanation of;

 • Why you’d like the job

 • Why you are qualified for the job

 Cover these two key points, and you’re gold.

 If you wear many hats then that’s great, but you’ll need to hang up a few of them when applying for sector-specific roles.
 It is important to understand what to include in a cover letter and what to miss out.

 Ensure that you tailor your cover letter by emphasizing the skills and experience that are relevant to the vacancy.
 For example, if you’re applying for a position in retail, then you should definitely include the time that you worked part-time at HMV.
 However, if you’re going for an editorial role, ensure that you pay special attention to the times you’ve gotten to flex your literary muscles.

 Remember it is important to highlight relevant past achievements and tailor your cover letter to the vacancy.